 - Next, we added the COUNTA function to provide the Height of the area for OFFSET.
 Whenever cells are added or removed from the range, the COUNTA section of the formula is updated automatically.

 - By adding the SUM function to this formula, we can now add up the cells that Excel has displayed via OFFSET.

 When all of these functions are added to a formula, it will now dynamically sum a range of cells, updating automatically when data is added or deleted from the range.
 This for me is the beauty and power of Excel, the fact that you can add two functions together and create something that is not only very useful, but also more than the sum of its parts.

-I hope that you have found this hub useful and informative and that using OFFSET will transform your spreadsheets in the same way that it has transformed mine.
-Many thanks for reading, please feel free to leave any comments you many have below.
+I hope that you have found this article useful and informative and that using OFFSET will transform your spreadsheets in the same way that it has transformed mine.
+Many thanks for reading, please feel free to leave any comments you may have below.

 This article is accurate and true to the best of the author’s knowledge.
 Content is for informational or entertainment purposes only and does not substitute for personal counsel or professional advice in business, financial, legal, or technical matters.

 Thanks for really a nice explanation.
 Could you also suggest how to make 'COUNTA' function to exclude NA() values?